Design

 • ColorSpace: It is an AI-powered platform that assists in color selection for various design projects, including UX and branding.

 Combining AI with UX design can help you overcome most of the challenges that we listed before and also enhance your work with more features and insights.
-A great example of this is expose.io.
+A great example of this is expoze.io.
 They compared two famous brand’s webshops: Nike and Adidas.
 They wanted to check whose products would get the most attention from users, thereby seeing how well their website was designed in terms of product display.

 Nike took the win because they displayed three products in one row, with their product size being big enough to grab most of the attention.
 Adidas took a different approach, where attention was divided more across their products.
 The first shoe displayed on Nike’s website got 11.2% more attention than the one displayed by Adidas.
 The heatmap shows the attention spread across all three products for Nike, whereas for Adidas, the first and third products are not getting much attention at all.